lintermanlab/B_flu_scRNAseq/README.md

 ## Package outline

-This code supports the manuscript Carr et al.
+This code supports the manuscript Carr et al. BioRxiv 2021 https://biorxiv.org/cgi/content/short/2021.03.04.433942v1

 This repository was created using RStudio and github version control.